richardcrng/fireactive/website/docs/schema/string.md

 # `Schema.string`

 ## Basic example
-Let's suppose we're modelling building, which has a string of floors.
+Let's suppose we're modelling information about a dinosaur.

+(For now, we'll just store its species as a string, e.g. `'Diplodocus'`.)

 ### Creation
 <Tabs